Load and Run MATLAB

 to start MATLAB in the terminal.

-For most of the resources above, the -singleCompThread is essential to prevent MATLAB from spawning as many processes as it thinks it needs, which can result it in hogging a full node.
+The -singleCompThread is usually required to prevent MATLAB from spawning as many processes as it thinks it needs, which can cause the user to accidentally take over a full node.
 Most terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can stall other users’ jobs, a violation of the NAISS user agreement.
 Setting -singleCompThread does not prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

 Try them yourself!

-1. Load MATLAB in the terminal and do a few simple commands.
+Load MATLAB in the terminal or GUI and do a few simple commands at the command line.
+For example,

 $ ml matlab/2023b